52 Inches

 Unit conversions aren’t just academic exercises.
 They show up in real life more often than you’d think.

 Think about buying a TV.
-On top of that, you see one listed as 52 inches on the diagonal, but the room dimensions are in centimeters.
-And or maybe you’re working on a DIY project and need to cut a piece of wood to fit a space measured in inches, but your tools use metric.
+So naturally, you see one listed as 52 inches on the diagonal, but the room dimensions are in centimeters.
+Or maybe you’re working on a DIY project and need to cut a piece of wood to fit a space measured in inches, but your tools use metric.
 Even fashion — some clothing sizes are listed in inches, others in centimeters.
 Getting it wrong can mean a coat that doesn’t fit or a shelf that’s too short.

 And if you’re traveling?
 Some countries use metric exclusively.
 A sign saying “52 inches” might be useless if you’re trying to figure out if that’s a reasonable height for a doorway.